 Perhaps, after breaking in your weapon is still short cycling.
 Many things can influence this- different triggers, hammer spring rates, small variances in manufacturing tolerances between mil-spec parts, tight or loose fitting buffer tube, variances in ammunition -even from lot to lot.

 Another check is to make sure the gas tube is aligned with the gas key in the bolt.
 To do this remove the bolt and charging handle.
 Remove the locking bearings and insert the bolt without the rollers in place, there should be little friction between the gas key and gas tube as you slide into battery.
 This is especially important if you have changed hand-guards or removed the gas block.
-They can be a little fussy especially with first production run uppers, we are making adjustments in manufacturing to address this thanks to the excellent feedback from our early adopters.
-Just flex the gas key to align.

 I hope this helps.